Cubana de Aviación Flight 389: Events

+Rescue efforts

-Rescuers reached the crash site and started to evacuate survivors from the crash site.
+Rescuers reached the crash site and started to evacuate survivors.
 Explosions could be heard repeatedly after the crash.
-Firefighters jets of water on the smoking ruins to prevent additional explosions and local authorities cordoned off the crash site and searched for a missing local resident.
+Firefighters directed jets of water on the smoking ruins to prevent additional explosions and local authorities cordoned off the crash site and searched for missing local residents.
 Many people on the ground went missing in the crash.
 A mother stated that her three children were missing after the crash.
-26 injured people were rushed to three hospitals, with 15 of them onto the Quito Metropolitan Hospital.
+26 injured people were rushed to three hospitals, with 15 of them taken to the Quito Metropolitan Hospital.
 Survivors stated that some doors on the plane wouldn't open after impact and several survivors escaped from the fiery wreckage through a hole in the fuselage.
 Several people jumped from the plane while they were on fire.
-On Sunday, 30 August, Ecuadorian Red Cross stated that as many as 77 badly burned bodies have been recovered from the crash site.
-Five children playing on the field were killed as the plane plowed onto them.
+On Sunday, 30 August, Ecuadorian Red Cross stated that as many as 77 badly burned bodies had been recovered from the crash site.
+Five children playing on the field were killed as the plane plowed into them.

-Aircraft, passengers and crew

-The aircraft was a Tupolev Tu-154M, serial number 85A720 and registered in Cuba as CU-T1264.
-The aircraft was carrying 91 people, consisting of 14 crew and 77 passengers.
-It was piloted by Mario Ramos (commander), Leonardo Díaz (co-pilot) and Carlos González (flight engineer).
-Most of the occupants were Ecuadorians, with some Argentinians, Italians, Jamaicans, Chileans and Cubans.